FrankMugagga/math-magician/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-  We would like to thank Microverse and our coding partners.
+  We would like to thank Microverse and my learning partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>